All Episodes

 And if Bush is out there speaking on the war on terror while Houston is about to be leveled and destroyed along with Galveston, he obviously doesn't care.

-Uh is that right, Danica?
+Is that right, Danica?

 Welcome to the program.

-Yes, sir, maha.
+Yes, sir, Maha.

-We're about 40 miles northwest of town, and I've been listening to the radio all morning, preparing my house and all that kind of fun stuff, and people are already criticizing the mayor because for the past day, yesterday at six o'clock PM, all of the roads on I-45 just north of Galveston were made one way.
+And people are already criticizing the mayor because for the past day, yesterday at 6 o'clock p.m., all of the roads on I-45 just north of Galveston were made one way.

 Northbound and southbound were all northbound.

-Well, they changed that at 10 o'clock this morning to do further up I-45, just north of downtown.
+Well, they changed that at 10 o'clock this morning to do further up I-45 just north of downtown.

 And people have been complaining because it's taking them.

-People have been on the road since yesterday, and they're running out of gas, and there's no uh this this is the mayor's fault.
+People have been on the road since yesterday, and they're running out of gas, and there's no gas in town.

-Yes, this is the mayor's.
+Yes, this is the mayor's fault.

 What was the mayor supposed to do?